mongodb/mongo-php-driver/CONTRIBUTING.md

 make test-bootstrap
 ```

-## Updating libmongoc and libbson
+## Updating libmongoc, libbson, and libmongocrypt

-The PHP driver can use either system libraries or bundled versions of libmongoc
+The PHP driver can use either system libraries or bundled versions of
-and libbson.
-If a new version of libmongoc is available, the submodule and build
+libmongoc, libbson, and libmongocrypt.
+If a new version of either library is
-configuration will need to be updated to reflect the new sources and/or package
+available, the submodule and build configuration will need to be updated to
-version.
+reflect the new sources and/or package version.

+### Updating libmongoc and libbson

-### Update libmongoc to the latest version
+#### Update libmongoc to the latest version

 ```
 $ cd src/libmongoc